 Server Management

 If that sounds excellent, then you’d be right and wrong.
-The potential of Cloud hosting is awesome, but it’s also more complex to manage than other forms of web hosting like shared hosting.
+The potential of Cloud hosting is awesome, but it’s also more complex to manage than other forms of traditional web hosting.

 You’ll need many skills like network configuration, application deployment and management, and cybersecurity.
+For instance, if you’re using AWS as your cloud hosting provider, utilizing an AWS architecture diagram tool can help streamline the management and configuration of your cloud server.
 If not, hiring the expertise may come at steep prices that add considerably to your bottom line.

 I’ve tried deploying and configuring a Cloud server from scratch before, and I can tell you that it’s an absolute nightmare.
 Even if you get everything right by some chance, the maintenance and upkeep of an unmanaged Cloud server are enough to drive anyone insane.